Hot: 25 Software Badges That Should Matter More Than a Reddit ThreadRead more →

 Over time, software directories, review platforms, and comparison sites have invested heavily in structured taxonomies, product verification, and verified reviews.
 This enables apples-to-apples comparisons for buyers — and increasingly for AI systems as well.

 While it may currently be possible to influence AI systems using self-published “Top 10” lists, software directories are significantly more trustworthy sources, and their influence is expected to grow.
-Explore common questions.
+Explore common questions or learn key industry terminology in our glossary.

 Read about our ongoing research into the world of AI visibility and software footprint management in our blog.